olive-language/olive/README.md

 `pit` is the single entry point for all development tasks:

 - `pit new <name>`: Creates a new project with the standard directory layout.
-- `pit run`: Runs your project through the full pipeline — borrow checking, optimization, JIT, execution.
+- `pit run`: Runs your project through the full pipeline: borrow checking, optimization, JIT, execution.
 - `pit build`: Performs semantic analysis and builds without running.
 - `pit test`: Finds and runs all functions marked with `#[test]`.
 - `pit fmt`: Formats all `.liv` files to the standard Olive style.